The 150 Years at Witley appeal

 In 2017 King Edward's celebrated 150 Years at Witley.

-We are marking the anniversary with special events both in London and in Witley and have launched a fundraising appeal to commemorate this significant date in our long history.
+We marked the anniversary with special events both in London and in Witley and launched a fundraising appeal to commemorate this significant date in our long history.

 King Edward's School was founded in the City of London 1553.
 In 1867 the School moved from its home in Southwark, where it had been housed since 1830, to the green and spacious site we occupy today.
 The Surrey Advertiser at the time called it "one of the healthiest and most romantic spots in the county of Surrey".
 The new building was formally opened by the President, Alderman William Taylor Copeland, on 5 April 1867.